NateACoffey/NateACoffey/README.md

 I am a developer on my coding journey.

-Here, you will find my early projects and experiments as I learn and grow in my skills.
+Here, you will find my projects and experiments as I learn and grow in my skills.

 I am currently working on understanding and utilizing HTML5, CSS, and JavaScript.
 I'm also working on understanding principles of backend development.